solderq35/hitruns-wiki/website/docs/beginner.md

 In general, to level up mastery you should first get The Classics challenges (SASO, Sniper Assassin) done first, as you can get many challenges done in one run.
 Note that for the most part, **any other challenge besides The Classics do not require you to finish the level to get XP**.

 Thus, for other challenges, the most efficient way to get XP is to make a save right before critical points in a run, such as after you have a target isolated.
 Then you can load the save multiple times to complete multiple challenges.
-Note that the mastery level can take a while to update if you don't finish the mission, go to Career->Mastery from main menu to get a more accurate look at your current mastery level.
+Note that the mastery level can take a while to update if you don't finish the mission, go to Career → Mastery from main menu to get a more accurate look at your current mastery level.
 Note that if you dislike the in game challenges, you technically can get XP just by playing the game normally, it will just take way longer to level up.

 ## Q: What are the optimal in-game settings to run the game?